nigelwhitfield/bpos/README.md

 this code is based on old internal scripts, and I have not been able to test it against a live store, but if they are still using the same API, it should work.

+## Changelog
++ 1.01: Added the ability to set stock levels on products; tweaks to sales log report format; changed code to use Resultset instead of Cursor; discount and stock dialogs are set to numeric input mode; better reporting of postback actions; changed printer module to use async dialog; added status display on settings screen